takg/takg/README.md

 -->

-Senior Software Engineer with 20+ years of experience delivering scalable, reliable, and high-performance technology solutions across domains.
+Software Engineer with 20+ years of experience delivering scalable, reliable, and high-performance technology solutions across domains.

 🚀 About Me
 - 💻 Strong background in system-level and backend development